Maullin1996/fake_store_api_design/README.md

 - Shows the user's shopping cart with a list of added products.
 It provides options to remove or add quantities to items in the cart, and displays the total amount to be paid.
     ```bash
     class CartTemplate extends StatelessWidget {
-      class CartTemplate extends StatelessWidget {
-        // The authentication state of the user.
+      /// Indicates if the user is authenticated.
       final bool authentication;
+      /// Path to the local fallback image asset.
+      final String assetsImage;
-        // The first name of the user (if authenticated).
+      /// Users first name (optional, used when authenticated).
       final String? name;
-        // The last name of the user (if authenticated).
+      /// Users last name (optional, used when authenticated).
       final String? lastName;
-        // The total price to pay for the items in the cart.
+      /// Total amount to pay displayed in the bottom dialog.
       final String totalToPay;
-        // The list of products in the cart.
+      /// List of cart items to render.
       final List<dynamic> listCart;
-        // The callback function for the "back" button.
+      /// Callback triggered when the back button is pressed.
       final VoidCallback? backonPressed;
-        // The callback function for logging out.
+      /// Callback triggered when logout is requested.
       final VoidCallback? logOutonPressed;
-        // The callback function for logging in.
+      /// Callback triggered when login is requested.
       final VoidCallback? logInonPressed;
-        // The callback function for decreasing the quantity of a product in the cart.
+      /// Callback triggered when the minus button is tapped on a cart item.
       final void Function(dynamic)? onPressedminus;
-        // The callback function for increasing the quantity of a product in the cart.
+      /// Callback triggered when the plus button is tapped on a cart item.
       final void Function(dynamic)? onPressedplus;
-        // The callback function for when the dialog button is pressed.
+      /// Callback triggered when the dialog button (checkout/login) is pressed.
       final VoidCallback? onDialogButtonPressed;
+      /// Callback triggered when a cart item is tapped for more information.
+      final void Function(dynamic)? onPressedinfo;
           // constructor and build method...
     }
 <p align = "center">
   <img src="assets/images/cart_template.png" alt="alt text" width="250" />